 Duba Plains Camp: Our full report

 Over the years Duba has come to be known almost exclusively for the interactions of lion and buffalo.
 Contrary to usual behaviour, Duba's lions have the reputation of being active during the day and for providing travellers with some exciting hunts.
 However in 2014 the main lion pride split creating smaller prides that now mostly prey on red lechwe, so the lion buffalo encounters have become less of a focus.
 But with change there are new opportunities and Duba has seen more leopard move into the area in the last few years.

-Duba Plains is also renowned as the location where wildlife photographers and filmmakers Derek and Beverley Joubert made their now famous documentary, Relentless Enemies – chronicling the battle for survival between the lions and buffalo on the plains, and how each species has adapted to this unusual way of life.
+Nevertheless, Duba Plains is renowned as the location where wildlife photographers and filmmakers Derek and Beverley Joubert made their now famous documentary, Relentless Enemies – chronicling the battle for survival between the lions and buffalo on the plains, and how each species has adapted to this unusual way of life.

-On one previous visit, members of the Expert Africa team watched with bated breath as a herd of some 700-strong buffalo surrounded the date-palm islands where a pride of 14 lions were hiding.
+On one visit, members of the Expert Africa team watched with bated breath as a herd of some 700-strong buffalo surrounded the date-palm islands where a pride of 14 lions were hiding.
 They described the scene as nothing less than dramatic, as angry buffalo tried to flush out the lions only to be repelled with much snarling and growling.

 Activities at Duba Plains centre around day and night safari drives.
 They also offer boat cruises, depending on water levels.
 Note that at some times of the year (usually May–September), the water levels can be very high and require a short boat transfer from camp to the game-drive vehicles.
 This in turn can limit the possibility of night game drives, and the higher water levels can also increase the chances of getting stuck in some areas of the reserve.
 That said, the vehicles at Duba Plains are closer to monster-trucks than they are Land Cruisers and we understand the likelihood of getting stuck in these is now quite low (but certainly not impossible)!

-Ideal length of stay: Three or four nights is ideal here; staying two nights is really too short if you want the best chance of seeing lion–buffalo interaction when buffalo are in the area.
+- Three or four nights is ideal here; staying two nights is really too short if you want the best chance of seeing lion–buffalo interaction when buffalo are in the area.

-Directions: Access is by light-aircraft transfer.
+- Access is by light-aircraft transfer.
 It is about a five-minute game drive transfer by 4WD vehicle from the airstrip to camp.

 Food & drink

-Food quality: A light breakfast is served before heading out on the morning game drive.
+- A light breakfast is served before heading out on the morning game drive.
 This is usually quite a straightforward buffet of cereals, fruit, yoghurt, freshly made muffins, tea and coffee.